robert-dodier/maxima-jupyter/Readme.md

 These examples make use of [nbviewer][].
 You can submit a link to your own notebook to tell nbviewer to render it.

-Note that the Github notebook renderer (i.e., what you see if you click on a notebook file in the Github file browser) is currently (November 2018) somewhat suboptimal ([bug report][]); it renders math as plain text, not as typeset formulas.

 ## Installation